HenrikSamuelsson/rust-learning-path/README.md

 ## Goal

-The goal is to evaluate the currently available resources for learning the Rust programming language to set together collection of resources.
+The goal is to evaluate the currently available resources for learning the Rust programming language to set together a collection of resources.
 The collection shall form a path for learning Rust in a complete way within minimal time.

 ## References